CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-02b2-Python-Ex1.md

     For the purposes of this lab, we've setup the lab workstation environment to only include the Python v3.x interpreter `python` command to be in the command search path.
 Unless otherwise specified, we assume Python v3.x in this lab and you can invoke the interpreter or run applications with the `python` command.

+Next, let's take a look at how you can manage the Python interpreter version and Python development environment for projects with Python virtual environments.

 ---